axtr05/axtr05/README.md

 <p></p>
 <p align="justify">
-welcome to my GitHub Page.
-I am Akshay Krishna a Computer Engineering student with a dream to learn everything the world of technology has to offer.
-This is my first step — a space where I turn curiosity into code, ideas into projects, and ambition into reality.
-The journey has just begun so sit back and enjoy the ride while you can :).
+Welcome.
+I’m Akshay Krishna, a Computer Science & Engineering student chasing the unseen depths of technology.
+This is where curiosity becomes code, and silence births creation.
+The journey begins… tread carefully.

 </p>

 <br/>

-## My favorite tools and technologies ⚙️
+## technologies ⚙️

 > Tools and technologies that I have worked with and am interested in